-HaAmakim Park is situated near kibbutz Sha`ar HaAmakim, and there are hiking and cycling trails along the Kishon River, picnic tables, and a Turkish bridge.
+HaAmakim Park is situated near kibbutz Sha`ar HaAmakim.
+It offers hiking and cycling trails along the Kishon River, picnic tables, and a Turkish bridge.

 Table of Contents